The Bursary Fund

 Pupils, who are in receipt of a bursary and live at a considerable distance from school, may qualify for an annual grant towards the costs of travel.
 A uniform grant of up to £420 may also be available to pupils in receipt of some bursary at the beginning of Year 7 only.
 To be considered for any of these extra grants (which are limited) parents must make a written request to the Head Mistress following their acceptance of a place.
 Please contact the Finance Office for further details of the eligibility criteria.
 Bursary applications received after the entrance examination will NOT be considered.

 A student may be in receipt of a scholarship and a bursary.
-However, if a joint award is made, the total value of the support provided will not exceed the value of the bursary, had a scholarship not been awarded.
+However, if a joint award is made, the total value of the support provided will not exceed the value of a full fee.

 The Bursary Fund